Skinning uPortal

 Edit dynamic-respondr-skin.portlet-definition.xml and add a

-with the skin name. e.g.<portlet-preference> <name>PREFdynamicSkinName</name> <value>{skinName}</value> </portlet-preference>
+<portal-preference>with a<name>ofPREFdynamicSkinNameand a<value>with the skin name. e.g.<portlet-preference> <name>PREFdynamicSkinName</name> <value>{skinName}</value> </portlet-preference> - Navigate to the data/base/stylesheet-descriptor folder

 -